hjzhangxiaoling/vjtools/vjmap/README_EN.md

 # VJMap

-VJMap is jmap with **per GC generation (Eden, Survivor, OldGen)** object stats printing.
-It is built with advanced techniques to disclose situations like memory leaks and fast-growing tenured objects.
+VJMap prints per GC generation (Eden, Survivor, OldGen) object details of a given process , it is an advanced way to find the reasons of memory leak and fast-growing OldGen.

 # 1. Introduction